AishaKhalfan/airbnb-clone-project/README.md

 - GitHub repository: airbnb-clone-project
 - File: README.md

-1. Team Roles and Responsibilities mandatory
-Objective: Understand the various roles within the project team.

-Instructions:

-In your README.md file, create a section called “Team Roles”.

-Based on the roles outlined in the project overview (e.g., Backend Developer, Database Administrator, etc.) and from the ITRexGroup blog, provide a brief description of each role and their responsibility in the project.

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-2. Technology Stack Overview
-mandatory
-Objective: Deepen your understanding of the project’s technology stack.

-Instructions:

-In your README.md file, create a section called “Technology Stack”.

-List the technologies mentioned in the project overview (e.g., Django, PostgreSQL, GraphQL, etc.).

-For each technology, explain its purpose in the project (e.g., “Django: a web framework for building RESTful APIs”).

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-3. Database Design Overview
-mandatory
-Objective: Understand how the database will be structured.

-Instructions:

-In your README.md file, create a section called “Database Design”.

-List the key entities required for the project, such as Users, Properties, Bookings, Reviews, and Payments.

-For each entity, list 3-5 important fields and describe how these entities are related (e.g., a user can have multiple properties, a booking belongs to a property, etc.).

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-4. Feature Breakdown
-mandatory
-Objective: Detail the features of the Airbnb Clone project.

-Instructions:

--In your README.md file, create a section called “Feature Breakdown”.

-List the main features (e.g., user management, property management, booking system, etc.) as outlined in the project overview.

-Provide a 2-3 sentence description of each feature, explaining how it contributes to the project.

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-5. API Security Overview
-mandatory
-Objective: Understand the importance of securing the backend APIs.

-Instructions:

-In your README.md file, create a section called “API Security”.

-Explain the key security measures that will be implemented (e.g., authentication, authorization, rate limiting).

-Provide a brief explanation of why security is crucial for each key area of the project (e.g., protecting user data, securing payments, etc.).

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-6. CI/CD Pipeline Overview
-mandatory
-Objective: Understand how CI/CD pipelines contribute to the development process.

-Instructions:

-In your README.md file, create a section called “CI/CD Pipeline”.

-Briefly explain what CI/CD pipelines are and why they are important for the project.

-Mention the tools that could be used for this (e.g., GitHub Actions, Docker, etc.).

-Commit and push the changes to your GitHub repository.

-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
-7. Manual Review
-mandatory
-Repo:

-GitHub repository: airbnb-clone-project
-File: README.md
+## 1. Team Roles and Responsibilities
+**Objective**: Understand the various roles within the project team.

+**Instructions**:

+  - In your README.md file, create a section called “Team Roles”.

+  - Based on the roles outlined in the project overview (e.g., Backend Developer, Database Administrator, etc.) and from the ITRexGroup blog, provide a brief description of each role and their responsibility in the project.

+  - Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 2. Technology Stack Overview
+**Objective**: Deepen your understanding of the project’s technology stack.

+**Instructions**:

+- In your README.md file, create a section called “Technology Stack”.

+- List the technologies mentioned in the project overview (e.g., Django, PostgreSQL, GraphQL, etc.).

+- For each technology, explain its purpose in the project (e.g., “Django: a web framework for building RESTful APIs”).

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 3. Database Design Overview
+**Objective**: Understand how the database will be structured.

+**Instructions**:

+- In your README.md file, create a section called “Database Design”.

+- List the key entities required for the project, such as Users, Properties, Bookings, Reviews, and Payments.

+- For each entity, list 3-5 important fields and describe how these entities are related (e.g., a user can have multiple properties, a booking belongs to a property, etc.).

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 4. Feature Breakdown
+**Objective**: Detail the features of the Airbnb Clone project.

+**Instructions**:

+- In your README.md file, create a section called “Feature Breakdown”.

+- List the main features (e.g., user management, property management, booking system, etc.) as outlined in the project overview.

+- Provide a 2-3 sentence description of each feature, explaining how it contributes to the project.

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 5. API Security Overview
+**Objective**: Understand the importance of securing the backend APIs.

+**Instructions**:

+- In your README.md file, create a section called “API Security”.

+- Explain the key security measures that will be implemented (e.g., authentication, authorization, rate limiting).

+- Provide a brief explanation of why security is crucial for each key area of the project (e.g., protecting user data, securing payments, etc.).

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 6. CI/CD Pipeline Overview
+**Objective**: Understand how CI/CD pipelines contribute to the development process.

+**Instructions**:

+- In your README.md file, create a section called “CI/CD Pipeline”.

+- Briefly explain what CI/CD pipelines are and why they are important for the project.

+- Mention the tools that could be used for this (e.g., GitHub Actions, Docker, etc.).

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md

+## 7. Manual Review
+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md